The future of eCommerce – Shopify’s Perspective from Unite 2018

 This could create problems for mass-scale lightweight pure-digital POS providers, like Vend.
 As Shopify can look to offer a more complete solution, without the complication of an integration.

 Within the retail system ecosystem, this could push back-office and POS providers to become more niche and with Shopify taking place as a solution for common POS.
-The existing providers could provide more value-added industry-specific solutions.
+The existing providers could deliver more value-added industry-specific solutions.

 Shopify will definitely go for the mass market, so I don’t see this change affecting specialist or enterprise providers.

 3D content in your Shopify store

 Shopify presently only supports fixed product imagery, a very simple but powerful improvement is to allow the embedding of 3D content.

 Particularly in industries where 3D models are readily available, this could be a very quick way to step up the e-commerce experience.
 For example, this could be an exciting development for online furniture sales.
 But, it may not be economically viable for lower volume low-value transactions (like fast fashion).

 I am a huge fan of VR.
 I have all 3 versions of the Oculus Rift (DK1, DK2, CR).
 Unfortunately for me, I suffer from a profound case of motion sickness, which makes for a rough ride exploring the area while VR experience best practices are worked out.

 My deep interest in VR naturally extends to Augmented Reality (AR) as well.
 I have a good understanding of the capabilities and limitations of both VR and AR platforms.